-Suzuki is perhaps the master of Camp cinema.
-The entire film from beginning to end is an exercise in stylization and artifice — including the plot.
+Suzuki is a master of “Camp” cinema.
+The entire film from beginning to end is an exercise in stylization and artifice — including the text and subtext of its plot.
 At her core Reiko only knows how to be a puppet for others - but the way in which this essential truth is exploited (as you would expect) is fascinating.

-This has some of the best use of color in any film, and the performances — especially from Kyōko Enami’s villainous Kayo Senbo.
+This has some of the best use of color in any film, and the performances — especially from Kyōko Enami’s villainous Kayo Senbo — are outstanding.

 Brilliant marriage of form and function - with nary a boring moment or frame to be seen.